octabode/ember-onbeforeunload/README.md

 for customization.

 ### Confirmation Message

+Note that customizing the user message is now deprecated according to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) in all browsers except IE.

 You can customize the message displayed in the confirmation dialog by overriding the `confirmationMessage` property.
 You can either pass a hard-coded string, or use a function.